alokkumarr/my-big-project-/doc/operations.md

 # Listing services and checking their status

-To list services and check the status of all SAW systemd units and timers, execute the following commands:
+To list services and check the status of all SAW systemd units, execute the following commands:

-        $ sudo systemctl list-units --all saw-\*
+        $ sudo systemctl list-units saw-\*
-        $ sudo systemctl list-timers --all saw-\*

 Please note that it is normal for the `saw-scheduler` service to be in an inactive state most of the time.
 It is activated on a set schedule